FordLabs/retroquest/README.md

 RetroQuest is a website that enables teams to run retrospectives online and in a fun way.
 It is designed to accomodate both local and distributed teams.

 ### What is a Retro?
-If you are unfamiliar with what a retrospective is, it is a meeting that is held at the and of each iteration on a Agile team.
-Retrospectives are designed to allow the team time to decompress and reflect upon what happened during the iteration and indentify actions that can improve the team as a whole.
+If you are unfamiliar with what a retrospective is, it is a meeting that is held at the end of each iteration on an Agile team.
+Retrospectives are designed to allow the team time to decompress and reflect upon what happened during the iteration and identify actions that can improve the team as a whole.

 ![](https://user-images.githubusercontent.com/6293337/55166030-c8ccc600-5144-11e9-9156-e44c4a565020.png)